Xorlent/1-Gang-Waveshare-ESP32-Touch/README.md

   1. Symmetrical provides for a balanced look, with equal frame widths
   2. Exact increases the width of the right-hand frame to match the active display area
 - To install the PCB standoffs, insert the standoff at a 90 degree offset to the back box chamfered recess.
 Once inserted, turn 90 degrees so chamfers align to lock in place.
+> [!NOTE]
+> The 3.3v battery header connector polarity is reversed from many PH 2.0 connectors.
+The stenciled polarity on the Waveshare board is CORRECT.
+Use this as your guide.

 ## Using the Waveshare Device
 - See https://github.com/Westcott1/Waveshare-ESP32-S3-Touch-LCD-4.3-and-Arduino